adam10603/CPPStopwatch/Reference.md

 template <typename Duration>
 Duration start();
 ```
-Starts or restarts the stopwatch, and returns the elapsed time (taken before the restart).
+Starts or restarts the stopwatch, and returns the elapsed time up until that point.

 If the stopwatch is already running, it resets it to 0 and restarts it.
-This works as a "lap" function since it returns the elapsed time at the point of resetting.
+This can be used as a "lap" function as well.

 If the stopwatch is paused, it resumes it.